blackwell-systems/blackdot/docs/docker.md

 Test dotfiles in isolated containers before installing on your system.

+> **v3.0 Compatible:** All containers support v3.0 features including schema validation (`dotfiles vault validate`), progress bar visualization in `dotfiles setup`, and the new JSON configuration format.
+No special configuration needed—just rebuild containers to get the latest features.

 ## Container Options

 | Container | Base | Size | Build Time | Use Case |